 4. Contribute to a savings account – to save for key goals

-In the old days, banks offered tiered balances to encourage you to put all your money at a single institution to get the highest APY.
+To get the highest APY, banks used to offer tiered balances to encourage customers to put all their money in a single institution.
 But now online banks, generally, offer the best APYs and require low or no minimum balance in return.
-There are several accounts with competitive yields that have no or low minimum balance requirements.
+There are several online banks with competitive yields that have no or low minimum balance requirements.